Sanghren/avalanche-hardhat-fork-tutorial/README.md

 This should produce an output looking like this:
 ![img.png](img.png)

 Yeay !
-We successfully tested our contract !
+We successfully tested our contract using a fork of the Avalanche's CChain mainnet.

 ## Bonus